kcodedev/mkdocs/docs/AS/1-information-representation/rgb-hex-converter.md

     pass

 hex_colour = rgb_to_hex(51, 153, 255)
-# use coloroama to print the colour
+# use colorama to print the colour
 ```